k-alimi/Landing-Page/README.md

 This project gave me the opportunity to integrate skills from previous projects, HTML & CSS, with JavaScript in a more complex project.
 I also built on my understanding of the DOM and how to manipulate it.
 As well as improve the overall user experience when interacting with websites.

 ## Directions
 The project folder itself is located in this directory : Landing-Page/fend-refresh-2019/projects/landing-page/.
-The project zip file (weather-journal-app (2).zip) is located in : Landing-Page/fend-refresh-2019/projects/.
+The project zip file (landing-page.zip) is located in : Landing-Page/fend-refresh-2019/projects/.

 Download and unzip the file to run the project.